Nataliagod/Nataliagod/README.md

 <p align="justify"> Always willing to learn, acquire experiences and develop the necessary skills to achieve objectives.
 Interested in information management and the development of descriptive and predictive models; whether from structured or unstructured sources of data; whether internal or external to the organization; with the aim of generating information that allows providing the business with a vision and that allows the discovery of opportunities; in order to develop a long-term strategy focused on data and information.</p>

-<p align="justify"> Here you can find some of my projects carried out during my studies and learning.I hope we can connect!</p>
+<p align="justify"> Here you can find some of my projects carried out during my studies and learning.
+I hope we can connect!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">